peterj/velocity-berlin-2019/01_docker/README.md

 ```

+> Note: on Mac/Linux, you could use `time docker build -t docker-layers .` to time the execution.

-1. Inspect the layers in this Docker image:
+1. Using `docker history` command, inspect the layers in the image:

 ```
 docker history docker-layers
 ```

-1. Notice a separate layer gets created for `apt-get update` and `apt-get install` commands.
-We can make this better by combining this into a single command like this:
+1. Notice a separate layer gets created for `apk update` and `apk add curl` commands.
+You can make this better and more efficient by combining both commands into a single command like this:

 ```
-RUN apt-get update && apt-get install
+RUN apk update && apk add install
 ```

-1. Update the `Dockerfile` and rebuild it:
+1. Now you can update the `Dockerfile` and rebuild it:

 ```
 docker build -t docker-layers .
 ```

-1. Check the layers on the image again to ensure the two commands are on the same layer now:
+1. Check the layers on the image again, and you will notice the two commands are on the same layer now:

 ```
 $ docker history docker-layers
-7043f703e3f7        2 minutes ago        /bin/sh -c apt-get update && apt-get install…   41.6MB
+7043f703e3f7        2 minutes ago        /bin/sh -c apk update && apt add curl   2.76MB
 ```

 1. Add the `hello.txt` to the image, by adding the `COPY hello.txt /app` line to the `Dockerfile`:

 ```
-FROM ubuntu:18.04
+FROM alpine:3.10.3
 WORKDIR /app
 COPY hello.sh /app
 RUN chmod +x hello.sh
-RUN apt-get update && apt-get install curl -y
 COPY hello.txt /app
+RUN apk update && apk add curl
 CMD ["./hello.sh"]
 ```